mcaibad2/nodejs-docker/README.md

+This is an Node.js express web app that makes a connection to a mongodb database.
+Created as a plauground for docker and docker-compose.

 # Build docker image

 To build web app docker image use the following command (tag is important because it is used later on):